BlockChainIdentityVault/chirp-python-examples/example/README.md

 [developers.chirp.io](https://developers.chirp.io) will be downloaded from the network and used.

-The script will print out the available input/output devices, and point to the default devices.
+The script will print out the available audio i/o devices, and point to the default audio devices.
 You may find that on some platforms you may find you need to explicitly set the input/output device.
 Use the desired device index with the `-i` and `-o` parameters accordingly to change devices.